Select therapeutic use:

 ≥17yrs: Heterozygous and Types IIa and IIb: initially 10 or 20mg once daily; if more than a 45% reduction in LDL-C is needed, may start at 40mg once daily; range 10–80mg once daily.
 Homozygous: 10–80mg daily.
 Concomitant clarithromycin, itraconazole, saquinavir + ritonavir, darunavir + ritonavir, fosamprenavir or fosamprenavir + ritonavir: max 20mg/day.
 Concomitant nelfinavir or boceprevir: max 40mg/day.

 Active liver disease.
 Unexplained persistent elevated serum transaminases.
-Pregnancy (Cat.X).
+Pregnancy.
 Nursing mothers.

-Discontinue if myopathy, elevated CPK levels occur; suspend if a predisposition to development of renal failure secondary to rhabdomyolysis develops.
+Discontinue if myopathy or elevated CPK levels occur.
+Suspend in any patient with acute condition suggestive of myopathy, or if predisposed to development of renal failure secondary to rhabdomyolysis.
 Monitor liver function before starting therapy and repeat as clinically indicated.
 History of liver disease.
 Substantial alcohol ingestion.
-Hemorrhagic stroke.
+Recent stroke or TIA: increased risk of hemorrhagic stroke.
 Elderly.

 See Adult dose.
 Avoid with concomitant cyclosporine, gemfibrozil, tipranavir + ritonavir, telaprevir.
 Potentiated by strong CYP3A4 inhibitors, grapefruit juice (>1.2L/day).
 Caution with lopinavir + ritonavir, other fibrates, niacin (≥1g/day), colchicine; consider dose reduction of atorvastatin.
 May increase serum levels of digoxin, oral contraceptives (norethindrone, ethinyl estradiol); monitor digoxin.
 Caution with drugs that decrease levels or activity of steroid hormones (eg, ketoconazole, spironolactone, cimetidine).